Lazar Grünhut

-Lazar was born at Gerenda, Hungary on May 10, 1850.
+Lazar was born on May 10, 1850 at Gerenda, in the Košice Region of present-day Slovakia, at the time under the control of the Kingdom of Hungary.
 Receiving his diploma as rabbi while a mere youth, he went to Berlin, where he attended the lectures of Dr. Israel Hildesheimer at the rabbinical seminary, as well as those at the university.
 He graduated (Ph.D.) from the University of Bern.
 For eleven years he officiated as rabbi at Temesvár, Hungary.

 In 1892, he moved to Jerusalem on invitation to be director of the Jewish orphanage at Jerusalem.
 There he was active in teaching and in Zionist political activism.
 He was active in the Mizrachi movement and was their representative in the Zionist Congress.

 He died in Petah Tikva on February 2, 1913.